godotengine/godot-docs/contributing/updating_the_class_reference.rst

 Getting started with GitHub
 ---------------------------

-This section described step-by-step the typical workflow to fork the git repository, or update an existing local clone of your fork, and then prepare a pull request.
+This section describes step-by-step the typical workflow to fork the git repository, or update an existing local clone of your fork, and then prepare a pull request.

 Fork Godot Engine